 Step 4 – Completion of an Auction Window

 When the auction is complete, the underbidders’ funds held will be returned to their designated accounts by the Global AVX appointed fund holder as per their Engagement Letter.
 The successful bidder’s funds will be held by Global AVX appointed fund holder pending completion of the transaction as per the Engagement Letters.
-The Seller and the successful bidder have two business days to sign the relevant contracts via docusign (or in hard copy if within same jurisdiction) and also to transfer to the parties’ agreed escrow account the remaining deposit as per contract.
+The Seller and the successful bidder have two business days to sign the relevant contracts via electronic signature (or in hard copy if within same the jurisdiction) and also to transfer to the parties’ agreed escrow account the remaining deposit as per contract.

 The funds on account for the successful bidder will be held pending completion of the transaction and will be administered as per the Engagement Letters of the parties.

 If there is no successful bids placed within the window (bids fell short of reserve price), the window will close allowing the user to re-open a new window at a later date.
 In such a case, all funds held for each of the approved bidders will be returned as per their Engagement Letter with the Global AVX appointed fund holder.
-See fund flow chart here.
+See the fund flow chart here.

-Note: please note that you are required to ensure the validity and accuracy of the documentation, images, data and descriptions of the asset that you are uploading.
+Note: Please note that you are required to ensure the validity and accuracy of the documentation, images, data and descriptions of the asset that you are uploading.
 Global AVX does not and cannot confirm the validity, accuracy or authenticity of the information uploaded by third parties/users.
 Please contact your relevant advisors to conduct due diligence.

-Note: once an auction window commences, you as the seller of the aircraft confirm that the asset is available for sale for the term of the window. i.e. you are not able to sell the aircraft through any other medium once the auction has commenced.
+Note: Once an auction window commences, you as the seller of the aircraft confirm that the asset is available for sale for the term of the window. i.e. you are not able to sell the aircraft through any other medium once the auction has commenced.
 The asset must remain available for sale for the entirety of the Auction Window.